vivid-inc/ash-ra-template/DEVELOP.md

   - Example IntelliJ plugin project [clj-extras-plugin](https://github.com/brcosta/clj-extras-plugin)
 - Maven plugin for rendering ART templates.
 - Template registry + Cache à la https://github.com/davidsantiago/stencil , https://github.com/Flamefork/fleet
-- `(slurp)` defaults to decoding input files as UTF-8; this might trip up template authors.
 - AOT compilation.
 - Provide ability to compile the input template, perhaps re-writing `(render)` as a macro, or adding a `:compile` render option.
   - Useful when the same template is run many times, such as a webserver rendering responses based on a template.